-LOCAL MP has called for an inquiry into government leaks following the outbreak of conflict in Iran.
+A LOCAL MP has called for an inquiry into government leaks over the conflict in Iran.

 “I cannot recall that a political hatchet job of this kind has ever been performed on a commanding officer in the course of a military operation.
 It is deeply dishonourable and itself a further sign of failure in Number 10.”

-Mr Norman went on to blame the cabinet and indicated that the Chief of Defence Staff, Sir Richard Knighton, who was revealed via an anonymous leak in The Spectator, repeated in The Telegraph, for being responsible for a quote by an unnamed, official to the Financial Times.
+Mr Norman went on to accuse the Cabinet of passing the blame onto the Chief of Defence Staff, Sir Richard Knighton, who was revealed via an anonymous leak in The Spectator, repeated in The Telegraph, as being responsible.

 “Now that they are engaged, our armed forces are discharging their duties with distinction, but the result of this political incompetence has been a fiasco, which brought shame and dishonour on this country,” Mr Norman added.

-Mr Norman then asked parliament to support an inquiry into these leaks and briefings?
-And in due course, as to how this embarrassing fiasco can have been allowed to happen and what can be done to prevent it from ever happening again?
+Mr Norman then asked Parliament to support an inquiry into the leaks and briefings, and to investiagte how this “embarrassing fiasco” was allowed to happen and what can be done to prevent it from happening again.